web3privacy/docs/src/content/docs/get-involved.md

 Despite the foundational role that privacy is meant to play in shaping Web3, genuinely impactful initiatives remain scarce.
 Many projects leverage the concept of privacy as a buzzword or for public relations advantage, rather than addressing tangible issues or enacting substantial changes at the infrastructural and transactional level.

-Our aim is to change this by building practical tools, reserach and guidelines.
+Our aim is to change this by building practical tools, gathering IRL people who care about digital privacy, delivering reserach and guidelines.

 ### ✧ Why & How